 - HotelsCombined: This one we use it as much as HostelWorld because this site compares in real time all the other hotel search engines like Booking, Agoda, Expedia... (but not HostelWorlds).
 Basically by using these two sites, you will always find your happiness in terms of hotel.

-- AirBnb: Recently, since we also work online, we've started to rent more and more via Airbnb.
+- Vrbo or AirBnb: Recently, since we also work online, we've started to rent more and more via Airbnb.
 It's a bit more pricey, but especially in Europe you can find some pretty good options.

 New to airbnb?
 Do not hesitate to use our referral link.
 By following this link you'll get a discount on your first booking and we'll get a small discount on our next booking as well!